-Toscelik also provided Commerce with information on its selling activities in its U.S. and home market.
-For instance, Toscelik provided virtually the same level of customer support services on its U.S. sales as it did on its home market sales.
-When Toscelik's selling activities are viewed as a whole, we preliminarily find that the difference between the selling activities performed for home market and U.S. sales do not rise to the level of a "substantial difference in selling activities," or that Borusan's U.S. and home market sales were at different stages of marketing (or other equivalent).
-Consequently, the record evidence supports a finding that in both markets Toscelik performed essentially the same level of services.
-While we found minor differences between the home and U.S. market selling activities, we determine that Toscelik's EP sales and the starting price of home market sales represent the same level of selling activities, and are, thus, at the same level of trade.
-Therefore, for the preliminary results, we find that a level of trade adjustment is not warranted for Toscelik.
+Finally, we compared the U.S. LOT to the home market LOT.
+When Borusan's selling activities are viewed as a whole, we preliminarily find that the difference between the selling activities performed for home market and U.S. sales do not rise to the level of a "substantial difference in selling activities," or that Borusan's U.S. and home market sales were at different stages of marketing (or other equivalent).
+Consequently, the record evidence supports a finding that in both markets, Borusan performed essentially the same level of services.
+Accordingly, we determine that Borusan's U.S. sales and home market sales represent the same level of selling activities, and are, thus, at the same level of trade.
+Therefore, for the preliminary results, we find that a level of trade adjustment is not warranted for Borusan.